DarinM223/smldotnet/README.md

 ------

-This project has been updated to compile and build the demos with 64-bit SML/NJ 2025.1.
+This project has been updated to compile and build the demos with modern 64-bit SML/NJ
+(> 2025.1, currently on the master branch only).
 In order to use the legacy 32-bit SML/NJ versions, use the `legacy` branch instead.